Feeling Good: Early performances and recordings

 Although Bricusse and Newley shared songwriting credits, the words of the song are usually attributed to Bricusse, with the music by Newley.
 The song was first performed in public by Guyanese-British singer and actor Cy Grant on the opening night of The Roar of the Greasepaint – The Smell of the Crowd at the Theatre Royal in Nottingham on 3 August 1964.
 The show, directed by Newley, toured British provincial theatres, and was then taken to the US by theatre producer David Merrick.
 It opened on 16 May 1965 at the Shubert Theatre in New York City, where the role of "the Negro", who sings "Feeling Good", was taken by Gilbert Price.

 In the show, Price's character is asked to compete against the show's hero "Cocky"; but, as "Cocky" and his master "Sir" argue over the rules of the game, "the Negro" reaches the centre of the stage and "wins", singing the song at his moment of triumph.
 It was described as a "booming song of emancipation", and a Billboard review said it was "the kind of robust number that should have strong appeal".
 The original cast recording of the show, featuring Price's version of the song, was released by RCA Victor in early 1965, before the show reached New York.

 A version by Cy Grant with pianist Bill Le Sage – much jazzier than the original stage version – appeared on their 1965 album Cy & I. Anthony Newley's own recording appeared on his 1965 album "Who Can I Turn To" and other songs from "The Roar of the Greasepaint".
 One of the earliest recorded versions was a jazz treatment by saxophonist John Coltrane, which appeared on his album The John Coltrane Quartet Plays....
-Recorded on 18 February 1965, it also features Art Davis, Elvin Jones and McCoy Tyner.
-Versions were also released in 1965 by Nina Simone, Jean DuShon, Julie London, Chris Connor, Billy Eckstine, Andy & The Bey Sisters and Sammy Davis Jr.
+Recorded on 18 February 1965, it also features Art Davis, Jimmy Garrison, Elvin Jones and McCoy Tyner.
+Versions were also released in 1965 by Nina Simone, Jean DuShon, Julie London, Chris Connor, Billy Eckstine, Andy & The Bey Sisters and Sammy Davis Jr. On the March 26, 1966 episode of the variety show Hollywood Palace, Tammy Grimes performed a show-stopping performance of the song.
 Ed Ames recorded a version in 1966 on his album "It's a Man's World".

+Traffic has a live version titled "Feelin' Good" on side two of their 1969 album Last Exit.
+Recorded at the Fillmore in San Francisco on 14 March 1968, it is almost 11 minutes long.